 12. Click Traffic Rate

-The click rate is a crucial measure of how effectively your affiliate marketing program is expanding, and it’s an essential affiliate marketing KPIs to keep track of.
+The click rate is a crucial measure of how effectively your affiliate marketing program is expanding, and it’s an essential affiliate marketing KPI to keep track of.

 Examine this KPI to see which sites, affiliates, or networks provide the most visitors and which are not.
 Nevertheless, this is a terrific technique to narrow down your program’s most profitable routes.

-For instance, if you generated fewer clicks this year than last year, your program is likely diminishing and resulting in fewer purchases.
+For instance, if you generated fewer clicks this year than last, your program will likely diminish and result in fewer purchases.
 On the other hand, if you’re experiencing an increase in traffic this year, your program is most likely expanding, forming new and fruitful relationships, and generating more revenue.